-I have your one dish wonder right here.
+I have your one-dish wonder right here.
 Slow Cooker Sausage Casserole with Green Beans and Potatoes.
-It’s smoky, garlicky, and the baby potatoes and fresh beans make this dish hit all the bliss points for a super busy weekday dinner!
+It’s smoky and garlicky, and the baby potatoes and fresh beans make this dish hit all the bliss points for a super busy weekday dinner!

 How To Make Sausage Casserole With Green Beans And Potatoes